polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 A type of blockchain node that doesn't store the [chain state](#state) or produce blocks.

-A light client is capable of verifying cryptographic primitives and exposes a [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call){target=\_blank} server that allows blockchain users to interact with the blockchain network.
+A light client can verify cryptographic primitives and exposes a [remote procedure call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call){target=\_blank} server that allows blockchain users to interact with the blockchain network.

 ## Metadata